Welcome to St John Fisher’s Nursery Class Page!

 We will continue to learn and enjoy becoming independent learners with a particular focus on creative skills this half term including; painting in different ways with different tools, exploring creative resources and using junk modelling resources.

-We cannot wait to see where this half term will take us, with children bringing their own individual interests to us it is a very exciting place to be in nursery!
+Let’s see where this half term will take us, with children bringing their own individual interests to us each and every day making nursery a very exciting place to be each and every day.

 Read Write Inc